object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 implementations of item insertion and removal are :math:`O(1)`.

 A :term:`deque` (Double Ended QUEue) is a generalisation of a queue to permit adding and removing items at either end.
-This adds operations, which might be called `pushleft` and `popleft`, to add and remove an item at the start of the deque.
 The observant reader will note that stacks and queues are both special cases of deques.
 Python's standard library contains the :class:`collections.deque` class, providing a simple and efficient implementation of a deque.

 Ring buffers